0xsouravm/weather-cli/README.md

 ```bash
 weather <zipcode>
 ```
 Replace <zipcode> with the ISO 3166 zipcode for which you want to retrieve weather information.
+Ex - E14,GB (London)
 ### Login
 To log in to the weather service:
 ```bash